Microsoft 365 price hike in Germany? LibreOffice to the rescue!

 For enterprise-class deployments, TDF strongly recommends the LibreOffice Enterprise family of applications from ecosystem partners – for desktop, mobile and cloud – with a large number of dedicated value-added features and other benefits such as SLA (Service Level Agreements).

-Availability of LibreOffice 7.5.1 Community
+Availability of LibreOffice 7.5.2 Community

-LibreOffice 7.5.1 Community is available from our download page.
+LibreOffice 7.5.2 Community is available from our download page.
 Minimum requirements for proprietary operating systems are Microsoft Windows 7 SP1 and Apple macOS 10.14.
 LibreOffice Technology-based products for Android and iOS are listed here.

 The Document Foundation does not provide technical support for users, although they can get it from volunteers on user mailing lists and the Ask LibreOffice website.
+Professional support is also available.

 LibreOffice users, free software advocates and community members can support The Document Foundation with a donation.

-[1] Change Log Pages: RC1 and RC2.
+Change log pages: RC1 and RC2